Understanding 0.4 as a Percentage: A complete walkthrough

 Converting Decimals to Percentages: The Core Concept

 The conversion process from a decimal to a percentage involves multiplying the decimal by 100 and adding the percentage symbol.
-This process is based on the fundamental concept that a percentage is a fraction out of 100.
+Even so, this process is based on the fundamental concept that a percentage is a fraction out of 100.
 Multiplying by 100 effectively scales the decimal value to represent its equivalent fraction out of 100.

 Calculating 0.4 as a Percentage